SandySChuang/Pewlett-Hackard-Analysis/README.md

 ![Output2](fig2_current_title_retire.png)
 ### 3. Retiring eligible employees count by date by title
-This query returns a frequency count by employee titles, n descending order (by date).
+This query returns a frequency count by employee titles, in descending order (by date).
 About 80% of the retire eligible employees have "Senior Engineer" or "Senior Staff" in their titles.

 **Code and Sample Output**
 `SELECT from_date, title, COUNT(emp_no)